Sarra Ahmed Mohamed Saad

 Hind Abdallah Suliman

-Methodology: Six tree species (Acacia tortili, Eucalyptus camadulensis, Azadrichta indica, Grewia tennax, Eugenia jambolana, and Conocarpus erectus) were selected and used in a completely randomized block design in a field trial using refinery waste water for irrigation.
+METHODOLOGY: Six tree species (Acacia tortili, Eucalyptus camadulensis, Azadrichta indica, Grewia tennax, Eugenia jambolana, and Conocarpus erectus) were selected and used in a completely randomized block design in a eld trial using refinery waste water for irrigation.
 Data were collected concerning plant growth parameters and performance throughout the experimentation period of 15 months.
 Soil samples were analysed after the application of waste water for quality assessment.